With uv

 migrate-to-uv --dependency-groups-strategy include-in-dev

-Names of the production requirements files to look for, for projects using pip
+Names of the production requirements files to look for, for projects using pip or pip-tools.
+The argument can be set

 multiple times, if there are multiple files.